Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
-For the duration, whenever a creature casts a spell that affects a spherical area centered on a point you can see within range, you can increase or decrease that Sphere’s radius by 1d4 x 1 *(1.5m)*.
+For the duration, whenever a creature casts a spell that affects a spherical area centered on a point you can see within range, you can increase or decrease that Sphere's radius by 1d4 x 1 *(1.5m)*.
 - **Classes**: Artificer, Wizard
 *(Source: CS)*